 Listing 13-19: Using the filter method with a closure that captures shoe_size

-The shoes_in_my_size function takes ownership of a vector of shoes and a shoe size as parameters.
+The shoes_in_my_size function  takes ownership of a vector of shoes and a shoe size as parameters.
 It returns a vector containing only shoes of the specified size.

-In the body of shoes_in_my_size, we call into_iter to create an iterator that takes ownership of the vector.
-Then we call filter to adapt that iterator into a new iterator that only contains elements for which the closure returns true.
+In the body of shoes_in_my_size, we call into_iter to create an iterator that takes ownership of the vector .
+Then we call filter to adapt that iterator into a new iterator that only contains elements for which the closure returns true .

-The closure we’ve specified captures the shoe_size parameter from the environment and uses the value to compare with each shoe’s size to only keep shoes that are of the size specified.
-Finally, calling collect gathers the values returned by the adapted iterator into a vector that the function returns.
+The closure captures the shoe_size parameter from the environment and compares the value with each shoe’s size, keeping only shoes of the size specified.
+Finally, calling collect gathers the values returned by the adapted iterator into a vector that’s returned by the function .

 The test shows that when we call shoes_in_my_size, we only get back shoes that have the same size as the value we specified.